Riminder/docs-api/hr-json/trait-objects/location-object.md

 ## Location

-To draw up an exhaustive geo location overview, you can use location object.
-You can use detailed information for more accurate analysis.
+To draw up an exhaustive geo location overview of an object, you can use location object.
+Using detailed information can help to get more accurate analysis.

 ## The Location Object